 What Exercises to Avoid

-Most cardio exercises are detrimental to those who are trying to put on weight.
+Most cardio exercises help lose fat and are detrimental to those who are trying to put on weight.
 They are used more for losing weight than gaining it.
 In themselves they are good exercises for fitness and for people who want to reduce their size by making their heart rate accelerate, sweat and burn off calories, but bulk means muscle to thin people.
 High intake of food will produce fat that can in turn be converted into muscle and weight gain.
 Running and other types of cardio and aerobic exercises will naturally burn off the fat you have accumulated.
 Once you have reached what you believe is the optimum weight for you, you can get into cardio for fitness purposes, but you have to balance how much you do against your bulk training.

 Tips to Gain Weight